What Is Functional Training?

 6. Functional Training Enhances Power and Strength

 Any activity you perform in or out of the gym is made easier with stronger muscles.
-Strong muscles are powerful — the product of strength and speed.
-Practicing these explosive exercises builds functional strength and improves force production:
+Strong muscles are powerful—the product of strength and speed.
+Practising these explosive exercises builds functional strength and improves force production:

 - Box jumps